stdcout42/nao-move/docs/raw_logbook.md

 - Added feedback on what to sign next
 - Added new class in sign language 'move', increased the dataset to 215 video fragments per class (12 classes)

+## June 14th
+- Created an interface which the tester (me) has control over.
+This interface will show the sign languages and is controlled by the GUI